 The classification or specialty (not to be confused with the license class) defines the scope of practice that may be performed by the licensed contractor.
 You may find a list of all of the different classifications and specialties issued by the Board for Contractors and a definition of the work that is permitted to be performed by each, in 18 VAC 50-22-20 of the DPOR.

-It is important to choose the classification or specialty for your VA Contractor License carefully as if you perform work outside of the scope of practice for your license, you may be subject to disciplinary action by the board.
-Our Instructors explain more details so you will be able to choose the right classifications or specialties for your company.
+It is important to choose the classification or specialty for your VA Contractor License carefully because if you perform work outside of the scope of practice for your license, you may be subject to disciplinary action by the board.
+Our Instructors will explain in more details so you will be able to choose the right classifications or specialties for your company.